mnot/I-D/safe-hint/draft.md

 resources.

-For example, a Web browser might have a "Request Safe Browsing" option. additionally, other clients MAY insert it; e.g., an operating system might choose to insert the preference in requests based upon system-wide configuration, or a proxy might do so based upon its configuration.
+For example, a Web browser might have a "Request Safe Browsing" option.

+Additionally, other clients MAY insert it; e.g., an operating system might choose to insert the preference in requests based upon system-wide configuration, or a proxy might do so based upon its configuration.

-Servers that utilise the "safe" preference SHOULD document that they do so, along with the criteria that they use to denote objectionable content.
-If a site has more fine-grained degrees of "safety", it SHOULD select a reasonable default to use, and document that; it MAY use additional mechanisms (e.g., cookies) to fine-tune.
+Origin servers that utilize the "safe" preference SHOULD document that they do so, along with the criteria that they use to denote objectionable content.
+If a server has more fine-grained degrees of "safety", it SHOULD select a reasonable default to use, and document that; it MAY use additional mechanisms (e.g., cookies) to fine-tune.